jamesrharwood/equator-guidelines-website/guideline_repos/arrive/partials/why_use.md

 The {{< meta acronym >}} reporting guideline helps authors write research articles involving animals that can be understood and used by a wide audience.
-This page summarises {{< meta acronym >}} and how it will help you write.
-Each guideline item links to more information, examples, and relevant training.
+This page summarises {{< meta acronym >}} and how to use it.